dokku/dokku/docs/development/plugin-creation.md

     fi
     ```

-  In the case where the "user/repo" is not installed, dokku exits just before the awk command,
+  In the case where the "user/repo" is not installed, Dokku exits just before the awk command,
   you will never see the message printed with echo.
 You just want "set -e" in this case.

   Here is the documentation of the 'set -eo pipefail' option: